immersive-insiders/StarterProject/README.md

 Project details:
 - The project uses 3D render pipeline.
 - The Build settings have already been configured such that the built app can run on the Oculus Quest devices.
-- All the examples scenes can be found under the Assets/Samples folder
+- All the examples scenes can be found under the Assets/Samples folder.

 NOTE:
 Make sure to change the Company Name and Product Name under player settings.